jpdillingham/Utility.CommandLine.Progress/CONTRIBUTING.md

 - Test coverage must remain 100% unless you have a _really_ good reason.
 - Use the analysis ruleset included in the repo.
 Your code must be free of rule violations from analyzers, including StyleCop.
-- All code must reside in ProgressBar.cs.
+- All code must reside in Progress.cs.
 This allows users to include the library in their project as source without creating clutter.
 - Follow existing conventions.
 This includes code and documentation.
 - Tread lightly.
 Sweeping changes are not likely to be merged.